Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 - The 39.9 combined points per game that these two squads have allowed this season are 6.6 fewer than the 46.5 total in this contest.

-- The average total in Falcons games this season is 48.4, 1.9 points more than Saturday's over/under of 46.5.
+- The average total in Falcons games this season is 48.4, 1.9 points above Saturday's total of 46.5.

-- The 46.5-point total for this game is 3.8 points below the 50.3 points per game average total in Cowboys games this season.
+- In 2021, games involving the Cowboys have averaged a total of 50.3 points, 3.8 more than the set over/under in this contest.

 Air Force Stats and Trends